IT'S BEGINNING TO LOOK A LOT LIKE CHRISTMAS!

 When we sleep, we naturally move and change positions.

-However, with broken ribs, excess movement can exacerbate pain and hinder the healing process. 😩
+However, excess movement can exacerbate pain and hinder the healing process.

 moving to different sleeping positions

-In the initial days following the injury, it's crucial to minimise actions such as sneezing and movements like twisting or turning.
+In the initial days following your injury, it's crucial to minimise movements like twisting or turning.

-Wrapping your ribs could potentially increase your risk of complications such as a collapsed lung and lung infections.
+Wrapping your ribs could potentially increase your risk of complications, like a collapsed lung [1] or lung infections.

 Woman sleeping with medication